A note on balancing sequences and application to cryptography: Preliminaries

-where $k\in \mathbb{Z^+}$ is called balancer to the balancing number $n$. \end{defn} In other words, any $n\in \mathbb{Z^+}$ is a balancing number if and only if $n^2$ is a triangular number, that is $8n^2+1$ is a perfect square and the Binet formula for balancing number is
+where $l\in \mathbb{Z^+}$ is called the \textit{balancer} corresponding to the balancing number $n$. \end{defn} In other words, $n\in \mathbb{Z^+}$ is a balancing number if and only if $n^2$ is a triangular number. i.e., $8n^2+1$ is a perfect square.\\ The \textit{Binet formula} for balancing number is